Karl-Josef Rauber: Biography

 Pope Benedict XVI accepted his resignation for reasons of age in 2009.

 On 4 January 2015, Pope Francis announced that he would make him a cardinal on 14 February.
 At that ceremony, he was created Cardinal-Deacon of the titular church of Sant'Antonio di Padova a Circonvallazione Appia.
+His appointment was called "surprising", and Bayerischer Rundfunk reported "much speculation that perhaps Francis deliberately wanted to honor a man who did not always have an easy time with the Roman system".

+Rauber died in Rottenburg near Tübingen, on 26 March 2023, at the age of 88.
+He had lived there in retirement with the Schoenstatt sisters.
+He had been in poor health for several years and was weakened by the COVID-19 virus in 2022.